 (Helmholtz Centre For Environmental Research -UFZ, Halle)

-The main objective of this core project Microorganisms is to monitor the soil fungal community in all 300 grassland and forest experimental plots (EPs).
-Next to coordinated soil sampling campaigns in May 2011 and 2014 this core project will organize an upcoming sampling on all 100 EPs of the Hainich-Exploratory in May 2017.
+- Next to coordinated soil sampling campaigns in May 2011, 2014, and 2017, this core project will organize an upcoming sampling of all EPs from all three Expoloratories in May 2021.

 - Further soil samples from manipulation experiments in grasslands and forests will be taken and studied.

 - Members of the Core project will extract DNA and RNA using highly standardized protocols to perform the necessary diversity analysis and supply the data obtained to the contributing projects.
 In addition, purified and standardized extracts of nucleic acids will be provided to other projects.